Andy Cook: Attorney Profile

 Carmel Valley divorce attorney Andy Cook is a Certified Family Law Specialist, licensed by the State Bar of California, Board of Legal Specialization.
 His practice is limited to family law.
 He has been running his own practice, which features a full-time associate and a full-time legal assistant, for over 22 years.
 Furthermore, Andy has received the Peer Review Rating of AV Preeminent by Martindale-Hubbell.
 In addition, he has been recognized for his skill by being voted by his colleagues for the San Diego Business Journal’s 2016 and 2017 Best of the Bar list.

-Andy Cook recently completed a three year term as a member of the Board of Directors of the San Diego County Bar Association, the region’s oldest and largest law related organization (and the second largest in California), having been chosen by an electorate of over 7,000 attorneys in a contested election in 2013 that involved ten candidates competing for four openings.
+Andy Cook has also served a three year term as a member of the Board of Directors of the San Diego County Bar Association, the region’s oldest and largest law related organization (and the second largest in California), having been chosen by an electorate of over 7,000 attorneys in a contested election in 2013 that involved ten candidates competing for four openings.

 As that tough 2013 election shows, Andy is known for his unwavering perseverance as well as his durability, dependability, exceptional hard work and strong writing and speaking skills.